tillitis/tkey-ssh-agent/README.md

 QEMU machine that emulates the platform.
 In both cases, the host program (`runapp`, `tk-sign` or `tk-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
-Please continue below in the suitable "Running apps on ..." section.
+There is a separate section below which explains running in QEMU.

 ## Running apps